jevy-wangfei/achive.jevy-wangfei.github.io/_posts/readme.md

 > **Problem:** System time is incorrect and `ntpd` process is not running.

-* Execute `netstat -l` to check openning port
+* Execute `netstat -l` to check openning ports, only several ports open to public.
+Network configuration secure.
 ![netstat](img/netstat.png)

 ## 3. General Programming
-* `javac GeneralProgramming.java` to compile.
+* Run `javac GeneralProgramming.java` to compile,
-* `java -cp .
-GeneralProgramming` to run it.
+* and run `java -cp .
+GeneralProgramming` to run the program.

 ## 4. Concurrency Programming
-* Code is located in directory MultiThreadStatician
+* Code is located in directory of `MultiThreadStatician`.
-* `make all` to compile and run the program
+* `make all` to compile and run the program.
-* `make clean` to remove generated classes
+* `make clean` to remove generated classes.

 ## 5. SQL Programming
 * List the title, release year, genre and director of all  **'action'**  movies.